 Our campus isn't all new-build.
 The Grade II listed Waterhouse building and clock tower dates back to 1875, designed by Alfred Waterhouse (along with London's Natural History Museum).

-Library - Completed in October 2017, we invested £7m to transform The Library, delivering a bright, modern and technologically-enabled learning environment to further enhance the student experience.four floors of quality, up-to-date resources, 1,300 places for individual and group study, access to over 40,000 books and 79,500 journals, over 450 PCs across all floors and specialist academic librarians for each subject area.
+Library - We have invested £7m to transform The Library, delivering a bright, modern and technologically-enabled learning environment to further enhance the student experience.
+Open 24/7, four floors of quality, up-to-date resources, 1,300 places for individual and group study, access to over 40,000 books and 79,500 journals, over 450 PCs across all floors and specialist academic librarians for each subject area.
 Plus a learning hub and learning cafe.
 More about our library

 Specialist engineering labs for aerospace engineering, civil engineering and the built environment, computer-aided design and manufacture, power plants, control systems and automation, electrical engineering and telecommunications.
 In addition there are specialist pilot plant facilities for chemical and mechanical engineering.
 Our nanotechnology facility allows typical semiconductor processes such as photolithography, and material deposition and etching techniques to be carried out in a controlled environment.
 Other microfabrication systems are integrated into the facility, together with atomic force microscopy equipment.